Batch Barcode Scanning

 Slow: Scan > Manual Entry > Next Button >>> Scan > Manual Entry > Next Button >>> …

-The app user scans the shared barcode and then scans into a Short Form Multi-line Question type for the items belonging to that shared barcode.
-These item barcodes are saved within the same scan record as the shared barcode.
-All multi-line scans populate in one field in the share barcode’s row.
+First, The app user scans the shared barcode and then scans into a Short Form Multi-line Question type for the items belonging to that shared barcode.
+Then, the system will save the item barcodes in the same scan record as the shared barcode.
+Finally, all multi-line scans populate in one field in the share barcode’s row.

-The app user scans the shared barcode and then scans into a Short Form Single Line Question type for the items belonging to that shared barcode.
-This is a good option provided there are not too many items to be scanned (generally less that 10).
-The series barcodes are saved within the same record as the shared barcode.
+First, the user scans the shared barcode and then scans into a Short Form Single Line Question type for the items belonging to that shared barcode.
+Specially, this is a good option when there are not too many items that you have to scan (generally less that 10).
+Then, the system will save the series barcodes within the same record as the shared barcode.
 Each single line scan populates its own column.

-The app user scans the shared barcode to start the series and then scans the items belonging to that shared barcode – without using any Questions.
-When the app user finishes scanning all items they scan the shared barcode again.
+First, the app user scans the shared barcode to start the series and then scans the items belonging to that shared barcode – without using any Questions.
+Secondly, when the app user finishes scanning all items, they scan the shared barcode again.
 Each scan is its own record.
-Based on each scan record’s timestamp the resulting spreadsheet will show the items belonging to the shared barcode.
+Thirdly, based on each scan record’s timestamp, the resulting spreadsheet will show the items belonging to the shared barcode.

 NEW >> Option 4 Shared Answer

-The app user scans an item and then scans or selects one or more Shared Answer type questions.
-All subsequent items scans will include that answer without requiring the app user to scan or select again.
-When finished scanning items under that shared answer the app user can clear the answer.
-Shared answers will be included in each record as its own column.
+First, the app user scans an item and then scans or selects one or more Shared Answer type questions.
+Then, all subsequent items scans will include that answer without requiring the app user to scan or select again.
+Moreover, when finished scanning items under that shared answer, the app user can clear the answer.
+Lastly, the system will include the shared answers in each record as its own column.

 When using a barcode scanning device with a Carriage Return (CR) suffix (usually the default setting), the Service must be set up with a Short Form Manual Question.
 Do not select the barcode option – that’s for using the built-in camera.